 Bacterial vaginosis is a common infection of the vagina.
-It’s harmless and easily treated with antibiotics.
+It’s harmless and easily treated.
 It’s not classed as a sexually transmitted infection (STI).

 See a GP or sexual health clinic if your discharge:

 - has a strong fishy smell, particularly after sex

 - is thin and watery

 Sexual health clinics can help with bacterial vaginosis

 Sexual health clinics treat problems with the genitals and urine system.

 Many sexual health clinics offer a walk-in service, where you don’t need an appointment.
 They’ll often get test results quicker than GP practices.